Constitutional Convention (1787)

 INTRODUCTION

 These excerpts cover the secret debates at the 1787 constitutional convention in Philadelphia from different sources, including a published collection with John Dickinson’s notes for a speech in July and James Madison’s notes from a day in August where the delegates discussed the African slave trade.
-What is critical about examining such behind-the-scenes arguments over the future of slavery in America is considering how candid some of the constitutional framers were in confronting the hypocrisy at their heart of their revolution.
+What is critical about examining such behind-the-scenes arguments over the future of slavery in America is considering how candid some of the constitutional framers were in confronting the hypocrisy at the heart of their revolution.
 Some argued for purifying the American founding in the name of universal freedom and equality.
 Others claimed they could easily justify African slavery as essential to that experiment in self-government for white people.
-The rest seemed uncertain, but determined to be practical as they sought to reunify the country during a period of crisis following independence.
+The rest seemed uncertain but determined to be practical as they sought to reunify the country during a period of crisis following independence.

 SOURCE FORMAT: Published manuscript notes (excerpt)